 MISC: THERE WILL BE A SIGN-UP SHEET FOR TIMING SHIFTS FOR ALL TEAMS UNDERNEATH THE SCOREBOARD.
 TEAMS WILL BE EXPECTED TO SIGN-UP BEFORE THE MEET BEGINS.
 A schedule of assigned lanes will be posted and listed in the heat sheet.
 The visiting team’s timing lane assignments will be included in the heat sheet and posted on the team web site: www.boiseyswimteam.org.

-Friday 400 Meter Free swimmers must provide their own timers.
 Saturday 800 Freestyle and Sunday 1500 Meter Freestyle swimmers must provide their own counters and timers.

-Use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms or locker rooms.
+Per USA Swimming police use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms, locker rooms.
+Per Boise Y Swim Team policy use of audio or visual recording devices, including cell phone, is not allowed behind the starting blocks.

 Swimmers are asked to use the Aquatic Dressing Rooms only.
 Day passes for the YMCA facility will be available for purchase by visiting teams and families.